 Gallaudet University Press, established in 1980, is a vital, self-supporting member of the Gallaudet educational and scholarly community.
 The mission of the Press is to disseminate knowledge about deaf and hard of hearing people, their languages, their communities, their history, and their education through print and electronic media.

 To fulfill its mission, Gallaudet University Press publishes scholarly and trade books in a number of fields, including biography by and about deaf adults, culture, deaf studies, disability studies, education, history, interpretation, linguistics, literary works by deaf authors, psychology, sign language, and sociology.

 Manuscripts and proposals are subject to review by an editorial board that represents a broad spectrum of expertise on deaf people and deafness.
 The editorial board meets during the academic year to review publication proposals and manuscripts.
 Peer reviews of submissions are secured to assist the editorial board members in their deliberations.

 Submissions should take the form of a book prospectus, including an outline and chapter descriptions with one or two sample chapters, or a completed manuscript.
 All documents should be typed double-spaced with one-inch margins on all sides.
-References should adhere to the guidelines in the Chicago Manual of Style (chapter 15 for humanities or chapter 16 for scientific/research texts).
+References should adhere to the guidelines in the Chicago Manual of Style, 16th ed. (chapter 14 for humanities texts or chapter 15 for social science/research texts).
 The Press also accepts references that follow APA style.
 The prospectus should clearly state the significance of the proposed book, including its contribution to the field and its audiences.
-A Manuscript Submission form may be obtained from the Press to be sent with the submission.
 Submit manuscripts, book prospectuses, and inquiries to:

 Ivey Pittle Wallace